eatyrghost/grunt-aem-watch/README.md

 	}
 }
 ```
-... then your grunt-watch configuration...
+... then your Grunt Watch configuration...
 ```
 watch: {
 	your_task: {